Evening Primrose

 Oenothera for breast enhancement

-Evening primrose has caused breast enlargement, but it is not recommended at this time.
-Continued and excessive use is likely not sustainable for ovarian health.
+Evening primrose has caused breast enlargement, but it is not recommended for those under 45 years old.
+Continued and excessive use is likely not sustainable for reproductive health.
 Evening primrose shouldn't be used in any amount for those with a past hormone imbalance.

-Programs Anon02 and Anon03 show results of evening primrose use, however this herb is no longer recommended.
+Programs Anon02 and Anon03 had results from evening primrose use, however this herb is no longer recommended.

 Precautions